tximeta: transcript quantification import with automatic metadata

 transcriptome matches a known source – known in the sense that

-it is in the set of pre-computed hashed digests in tximeta
+it is in the set of pre-computed digests in tximeta

 (GENCODE, Ensembl, and RefSeq for human and mouse). tximeta